 As a homeschool student at Southwestern Adventist University, you will find many ways to expand your horizons.
-From local community service to mission service, musical performances at the Meyerson in Dallas to performances around the world, from tracking water samples at the SWAU Duck Pond to tracking turtle migration in the Pacific Ocean - Southwestern offers you a endless opportunities.
+From local community service to mission service, musical performances at the Meyerson in Dallas to performances around the world, from tracking water samples at the SWAU Duck Pond to tracking turtle migration in the Pacific Ocean, Southwestern offers you an endless opportunities.

 If applicable, please submit the following:

 - Transcripts from accredited colleges with college level course work